-Welcome to Environmental Studies at Feather River College!
+Welcome to the Environmental Studies Department at Feather River College!

-Come and learn about forests and fire, fish and farms, and our water and wildlife.
+Come learn about forests and fires, fish and farms, water and wildlife.

-Students in the Environmental Studies program work on real-world mangement projects as part of their classes.
-As a student you may find youself helping build a dam as part of a stream restoration project, using prescribed fire as a tool to restore forest landscapes, growing food, or collecting data about campus wildlife and fish populations.
+Students in the Environmental Studies Program work on real-world mangement projects as part of their classes.
+As a student you may find yourself helping build a beaver-mimicking dam as part of a stream restoration project, using prescribed fire as a tool to restore forest landscapes, growing food for the local community, or collecting data about campus wildlife and fish populations.

-Students in the Environmental Studies and Environmental Science program have a variety of career and eduational goals.
+Students in the Environmental Studies, Environmental Science and Certificate programs have a variety of career and eduational goals.
 Many of them choose to continue their eduation beyond FRC, by transfering to other regional institutions.

 Some Options Include:

 - Humboldt State University is common next step for our students,who wish to pursue four-year degrees in Wildlife, Forestry, Environmental Science and Management, Environmental Studies, Fisheries, etc.

 - Chico State Univeristy is about 1.5 hours away from FRC and offers degrees in Enviromental Sciences and Geography.